GiraffeHUB/GiraffeHUB.github.io/README.md

 # Randoom
-The Best place for the weird and wacky pictures
+The Best place for the weird and wacky pictures.
-               IN DEV
+               IN DEV.
         more picture are being added.